MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     0053fdd4          size = 0xf
     ```

-    In this trace *size* is located in memory at 0053fdd4.
+    In this trace *size* is located in memory at address 0x0053fdd4.

 2. First clear the existing breakpoints, then set the memory access breakpoint with the **ba** command using the address we want to monitor.
 Lastly use **bl** to list the breakpoints to confirm they are set as intended.